How to start bikepacking? Our beginners guide to bikepacking

 Are you going to be doing it alone?

-Bikepacking is a great experience on your own, but with a friend, it can be even better.
+Bikepacking is a great experience on your own, but it can be even better with a friend.
 Having another person there not only makes you more confident, but it can also be great for motivation in tough times.

-Picking someone with a similar fitness ability and wanting to have the same kind of adventure as you is the best option.
-Being able to go with a friend is best, or even going with a group can be fun and will teach you a lot about how to start bikepacking.
+It's best to go with a friend, but even going with a group can be fun and will teach you a lot about how to start bikepacking.

 Which are the must-have gear to start bikepacking?

 For a good start into bikepacking, you will need more than just a bike.
 Having the right gear can make or break a trip.
-There is a lot you can buy, but to get started, here is what we recommend taking with you.
+You can buy a lot, but to get started, here is what we recommend taking with you.

 The bikepacking bike

 The key to picking a good bikepacking bike is to go for something comfortable (so are the touring bikes for example).
-The speed is not going to matter if you can not enjoy sitting on the bike hour after hour throughout the day.
-Disc brakes, bag mounts, and large tires also go a long way and recommended in this beginner guide to bikepacking.
+The speed will not matter if you can not enjoy sitting on the bike hour after hour throughout the day.
+Disc brakes, bag mounts, and large tires also go a long way and are recommended in this beginner guide to bikepacking.

 The bikepacking bags